 Summer is finally here in Nashville, and with all the kids out of school, it’s the perfect time for having friends over for lite bites and catching up over cocktails.
 Whether or not you’re poolside sipping or lounging inside with the A/C (we can’t blame you there), having a well-made drink is one of our favorite afternoon necessities.
 We’ve rounded up a list of some deliciously bright, warm weather cocktails you’re going to want to make at home!

-Herradura’s La Fortuna cocktail is a springy take on the classic marg.
-It’s both refreshingly sweet and tart with lime, agave and pomegranate flavors.
-This recipe happens to be a TNE favorite, so you’re going to want to try it for yourself.
+Herradura’s Sandia Fresca cocktail is a quick way to really embrace the season.
+It’s a simple and refreshing drink that just happens to be a TNE Favorite, so you’re going to want to try it for yourself.

 For the Simple Syrup